This class meets twice a week.

 Evaluation and Feedback

-Work will be graded promptly, within or two of submission.
+Work will be graded promptly, within a day or two of submission.
 Grading is based on effort as well as accuracy.
 Parents will be sent mid-year and final grades and be informed if the student is not participating in the work required.
-I communicate with both parents and students via email promptly.
+I communicate promptly with both parents and students via email.

-Parents should contact the instructor if the child is in 8th grade before registering for the class.
+If the student is in 8th grade before registering for the class, parents should contact me first.
 Students in 9th-12th grade can simply register for the class.
-You will hear from me promptly once you register for the class.
+You will hear from me promptly once you register.
 The best way to contact me is through email.